algorithmica-org/algorithmica/content/english/hpc/stats.md

 \end{aligned}
 $$

-This product shrinks pretty quickly with $n$, but it is not clear what value of $m$ is needed to be "safe".
+This product shrinks pretty quickly with $n$, but it is not clear what value of $m$ is needed to be "safe."
 Turns out, if $n = O(\sqrt m)$, the probability of collision tends to zero, and anything asymptotically larger guarantees a collision.
 One can show this with calculus, but we will choose the probability theory way.

 Let's go back to the idea of counting pairs of birthdays and introduce $\frac{n \cdot (n-1)}{2}$ indicators $I_{ij}$ — one for each pair $(i, j)$ of persons — each being equal to $1$ if the birthdays match.
 The probability and expectation of each indicator is $\frac{1}{m}$.